The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2014-15 academic year.

 Examines the ways that people communication and the impact that communication messages have on our selves, communities, and society.
 Students will be introduced to the communication process, explore interpersonal and group communication, gain a better understanding of how rhetoric is used to shape social norms, and political realities.
 General Education: Self and Society.
 Introductory.

 Video Production I

 Learn to produce digital video for TV web and mobile from project conception to completion.
-Students will practice camera operation in field and on location settings.
-Students will learn techniques for producing a variety of video formats, and will demonstrate learning by writing, shooting and editing several short form videos.
+Practice camera operation in field and on location settings.
+Learn techniques for producing a variety of video formats, and will demonstrate learning by writing, shooting and editing several short form videos.
 Prerequisite: COM 101 or permission of the instructor.
 General Education: Creativity and the Arts.
 Intermediate.

 Designing the Digital Image

 Introduces computer imaging and its capacity to design and control the two-dimensional page.
 Through use of various two-dimensional imaging software applications, students learn to manipulate photographs, compose with text, and develop image concepts in the digital arena.
 General Education: Creativity and the Arts.
 Intermediate.

 Engage in the interactive world of new media with this hands-on production course.
 Learn to integrate web design, text, animation and video to create interactive user experiences for web and mobile devices.
 Complete digital media projects from concept to completion using Dreamweaver, Flash, Photoshop and more.
 Intermediate.

 Learn the basic tools and applications for creating digital animations and motion graphics for digital video and web productions.
 Includes an introduction to Flash and Motion.
 Produce animated shorts, motion projects, and credits for digital video and integrate work together in Final Cut.
 Previous coursework in digital media suggested, but not required.
 Intermediate.